-The Fund's +6.54% net of fee time weighted return, was in line with the policy benchmark return however, underperformed the 60/40 benchmark return of +6.96%.
+The Fund's +3.78% net of fee time weighted return outperformed the policy benchmark return of +1.93%.
+However, the Fund underperformed the 60/40 benchmark return of +5.29%.
 The 60/40 benchmark is comprised of a 60% allocation to the MSCI All Country World index and a 40% allocation to the Barclays U.S. Aggregate Bond index.

-The Fund's return was primarily driven by strong performance within its Private Growth allocation.
-The Fund's Private Growth allocation which consists of private equity, opportunistic private credit, and non-core real estate benefitted from a fairly stable U.S. economic backdrop and a risk on environment globally.
-The Fund has a 15% target to Private Growth assets which returned +12.57% net of fees for the fiscal year.
+The Fund's return was primarily driven by strong performance within its Stability bucket.
+The Fund's Stability bucket, which is further subdivided into Crisis Protection, Inflation Protection, and Volatility Protection classes, provided diversification and risk-mitigation as COVID-19 fueled global equity market declines.
+The Fund has a 33% target allocation to the Stability bucket, which returned +8.40% net of fees for the fiscal year.